Micron2005/Alfred-ai/README.md

 A self-hosted personal AI assistant in the spirit of Alfred Pennyworth: dry, loyal, quietly competent.
 Inspired by JARVIS in capability, but with a butler's manners and a sarcastic streak.

-This is a hobby project for **Mukarram Mohammad Alam**, built to run on a home PC and be reachable from anywhere via Tailscale.
+This is a personal assistant AI inspired by jarvis, but made to be your butler like alfred and will treat you like Batman for **Your_Name**

 ## Current status: Phase 1 — Core chat scaffold